 Melissa was born and raised in California, USA.
 She spent most of her childhood playing imaginary games, which she began to record as soon as she could write.
-Eventually, the games transformed into stories, and writing became Melissa's tried-and-true outlet––one that carried her through elementary school (when most of her stories were illustrated in crayon) and middle school (when she used the "synonyms" bar in Microsoft Word way too much).
+Eventually, the games transformed into stories, and writing became Melissa's tried-and-true outlet—one that carried her through elementary school (when most of her stories were illustrated in crayon) and middle school (when she overused Microsoft Word's thesaurus).
 One of Melissa's favorite places to write was her grandma's (Patricia Kaspar's) office, mostly because Pat would edit her work.
-Pat kept her own stories stowed away in a file cabinet at the corner of the room.
-One of these stories was Jinx.
+Pat kept her own stories stowed away in a file cabinet at the corner of the room—one of which was Jinx.

 A Note on Patricia M. Kaspar

 Pat grew up in Santa Monica, California, where she set the original version of Jinx (written sometime during the 1970s or 80s).
 It is heavily implied throughout the story that the character Shelley is an extension of herself, while Shelley's father (Mr. Waldbauer) was a nod to her own dad, Earl.
 Jan was likely inspired by her childhood best friend.
 The family has also heard stories of an old car called "The Blue Bomb."